A welcome from Sean Moran, our Principal

 Failte romhaibh.
 I write this at an exciting stage in the life of our College as we continue a major refurbishment of our facilities – started in 2014 and co-funded by the Department of Education, our Parents’ Association and Board of Management.

-A new Website will shortly be unveiled to keep parents updated about college activities.
-Links will continue to a host of supportive information sites to aid students and parents with study skills tips, subject and college choices and student care programmes.
+Our new website will keep parents and others updated about College activities and include many helpful links to aid students and parents with tips on study skills, subject and further college choices and student care programmes.

 At St Paul’s College, we are conscious that our students are citizens of tomorrow.
 We aim to nurture their academic, cultural and social formation in an atmosphere of mutual respect and shared goals.
 This learning environment is supported by a wide -ranging and balanced curriculum, relevant to the world in which our students live.